trixi-framework/TrixiParticles.jl/paper/paper.md

 # Functionality

 \autoref{fig:structure} depicts the basic building blocks of TrixiParticles.jl.
 A simulation essentially consists of spatial discretization (left block) and time integration (center block).
-For the latter, the Julia package [OrdinaryDiffEq.jl](https://docs.sciml.ai/DiffEqDocs/latest/) is used.
+For the latter, the Julia package [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) is used.
 The callbacks (right block) are used to communicate with the time integration interface during the simulation.

-The object `Semidiscretization` couples the systems of a simulation and also creates the corresponding neighborhood searches for each system.
+The `Semidiscretization` couples the systems of a simulation and also creates the corresponding neighborhood searches for each system.
 The resulting ODE problem is then fed into the time integrator and is solved by an appropriate numerical time integration scheme.

 ![Main building blocks of TrixiParticles.jl \label{fig:structure}](structure.png){width=100%}